-- phased adaptation to a changing climate.
-GSA will conduct a Climate Change Risk Analysis Study after a 1 2 site is selected and more design details are known. - 3 GSA also participates in the Sustainable Sites Certification Program (SITESTM), managed by Green - 4 Business Certification, Inc. for its capital construction program.
-Through integrative design and application - 5 of sustainable design principles, all new construction projects have a goal to achieve, at a minimum, a - 6 SITES silver rating through the Green Building Rating System of the U.S. Green Building Council.
-GSA's - 7 use of the SITES framework allows GSA's land-based projects to better protect ecosystems and enhance - 8 the mosaic of benefits they continuously provide to our communities, such as climate regulation, carbon - 9 storage, and flood mitigation.
-SITES-specific credits will be pursued appropriate to the goals of GSA and - 10 specifically for the type of project being planned, designed, and constructed.
-SITES credits include - 11 protecting floodplain functions, preserving wetlands, limiting development on designated prime soils, - 12 reducing potable water use, preserving threatened or endangered species, creating a soil management plan, - 13 eliminating the use of wood from threatened tree species, restoring disturbed site soils, employing an - 14 integrated site development process, controlling construction phase pollutants, utilizing noninvasive plants, - 15 and planning for sustainable site maintenance.
-Considerations that do not apply to this particular project - 16 will be documented in the certification process.
+GSA also participates in the Sustainable Sites Certification Program (SITESTM), managed by Green Business Certification, Inc. for its capital construction program.
+Through integrative design and application of sustainable design principles, all new construction projects have a goal to achieve, at a minimum, a SITES silver rating through the Green Building Rating System of the U.S. Green Building Council.
+GSA's use of the SITES framework allows GSA's land-based projects to better protect ecosystems and enhance the mosaic of benefits they continuously provide to our communities, such as climate regulation, carbon storage, and flood mitigation.
+SITES-specific credits will be pursued appropriate to the goals of GSA and specifically for the type of project being planned, designed, and constructed.
+SITES credits include protecting floodplain functions, preserving wetlands, limiting development on designated prime soils, reducing potable water use, preserving threatened or endangered species, creating a soil management plan, eliminating the use of wood from threatened tree species, restoring disturbed site soils, employing an integrated site development process, controlling construction phase pollutants, utilizing noninvasive plants, and planning for sustainable site maintenance.
+Considerations that do not apply to this particular project will be documented in the certification process.